cschech/CBSD/README.md

 If the OpenBSD kernel_reorder utility instead checked the stamp created when the release was created, this security vulnerability would be closed.

+In summary, the link kit distributed with OpenBSD is a rootkit.

 --

 Tue Jun 13 23:36:31 UTC 2023